-Sharks live in every ocean in the world, however studies published have shown that up to 70% of oceans are free of sharks.
+Sharks live in every ocean in the world.
+However, research has shown that up to 70% of oceans are free of sharks.

-However one thing is for sure, sharks will migrate to find the sources of food and they can travel hundreds of miles to do that.
+One thing is for sure; sharks migrate to find new sources of food and they can travel up to hundreds of miles to do that.